devArchetype/recognizer-AI/README.md

         with pixel close to zero, that is, white.
         Finally, to find the marked answers, you must identify the pixels different from 0, that is, that have some marking.
-Those that have the highest percentage, must be marked and will be considered, hence, the importance of filling out the card correctly.
+Those that have the highest percentage, must be marked and will be considered, hence, the importance of filling out the card correctly.</p>

 <hr>